 It can be a highly competitive market for people looking to rent a quality property, in a good area of town, with multiple applications often being submitted for the more desirable properties, and property owners and landlords often have their pick of which tenants they choose to rent their properties.

-Therefore, it’s advisable for prospective tenants to take certain steps to ensure that they are as attractive as possible to potential agents/landlords, if they want to stand a good chance of beating off the competition and securing the property.
+Therefore, it’s advisable for prospective tenants to take certain steps to ensure that they are as attractive as possible to letting agents or landlords, if they want to stand a good chance of beating off the competition and securing their new property.

 Here are some tips on making the necessary preparations before you begin to contact letting agents or landlords, and make arrangements to view properties:

 1. Background Research

-Nobody likes having their time wasted, not you, and certainly not letting agents or any landlords we know.
+Nobody likes having their time wasted, not you, and certainly not letting agents or landlords we know.
 Therefore, it is worth doing your homework before you view a particular property, and it’s certainly worth spending some time to ensure that any property you view meets your basic requirements.

-Considering what you want, what you can afford, the location of the property and other important factors such as the number of bedrooms, parking and local amenities, will mean that you don’t waste precious time visiting properties which are simply unsuitable for you.
+Considering what type of living accommodation you want, what you can afford, the location of the property and other important factors such as the number of bedrooms, parking and local amenities, will mean that you don’t waste precious time visiting properties which are simply unsuitable for you.

 2. Your Budget

 On the face of it, we’d all like a 5 bedroom mansion with a swimming pool, stables, large gardens and a gated driveway.
-However, for the majority of us, this is only a dream.
+However, for the majority of us, this is only a pipe dream.

 There’s nothing worse than viewing a property you love, then realising that you simply cannot afford it.
 Therefore, it’s advisable to work out your monthly budget in advance, taking into account your monthly income and likely expenditures, long before you book to view a property.

 Be sure to consider the associated costs involved in moving, such as 5 week deposits, first months rent in advance, van hire, putting your belongings in storage etc.

 3. Tenant Referencing